nv-legate/legate.core/BUILD.md

 Only necessary if you wish to run with Nvidia GPUs.

-The following additional CUDA libraries are required (unless noted otherwise, these are included in the conda environment file):
+The following additional CUDA libraries are required, for use by legate.core or downstream libraries.
+Unless noted otherwise, these are included in the conda environment file.

 - `cublas`
 - `cufft`